Mc-Zen/zero/README.md

 - and some specials for package authors.
 <!-- - and localization? -->

 A number in scientific notation consists of three parts of which the latter two are optional.
-The first part is the _coefficient_ that may consist of an _integer_ and a _fractional_ part.
-In many fields of science, values are not known exactly and the corresponding _uncertainty_ is then given along with the coefficient.
-Lastly, to facilitate reading very large or small numbers, the coefficient may be multiplied with a _power_ of 10 (or another base).
+The first part is the _mantissa_ that may consist of an _integer_ and a _fractional_ part.
+In many fields of science, values are not known exactly and the corresponding _uncertainty_ is then given along with the mantissa.
+Lastly, to facilitate reading very large or small numbers, the mantissa may be multiplied with a _power_ of 10 (or another base).

 The anatomy of a formatted number is shown in the following figure.